Administrative Staff

 Mazin brings 3 years of experience as a translator for newcomers migrating to Indonesia, supporting them with obtaining a higher quality of life.
 Working in the social services field has always been Mazin’s passion as he aims to provide holistic support to the community by utilizing a client-centered approach.
 Mazin is honoured to be a part of the Dan’s Legacy team and he strives daily to make a positive impact in the lives of youth and the community.

-Dan’s Warehouse Staff
+Dan’s Diner Staff

-Andrew Wong – Project Manager
+Andrew Wong – Program Manager

 Andrew brings nearly 30 years of business experience to the Dan’s Legacy team.
 He has owned and operated restaurants in the Lower Mainland including the critically acclaimed Wild Rice.
 A first of its kind in modern dining and an award-winning eatery, this business allowed Andrew to sharpen his skills in the restaurant industry.
 Over the years, Andrew has trained many young people who entered his doors to work in the kitchen or in the front house of the restaurants.
 A number of these young people have thrived in the industry, and have become leaders or opened their own restaurants.
 Andrew’s approach to business is hands-on and generous.
 He inserts himself into every aspect of the business while providing others with the tools necessary to be successful.
 Being passionate about the environment, Andrew was on the ground level of the sustainable initiatives Ocean Wise Vancouver and the Green Table Network.
 During his career, Andrew has gathered a wealth of knowledge and continues to maintain invaluable business connections.